BaylorRae/playwright/README.md

 that everything should go through.

 Once you have a `Stage` the next step is to create the `Scene`s that help build the test or "story".
-A `Scene` groups two `Actor`s together that will "interact" as the test runs.
+A `Scene` is a service layer between your test and page object models.
+It also groups two `Actor`s together that will "interact" as the test runs.
 A `Stage` has multiple `Scene`s as there are generally more than one action in a test.

 An `Actor` will likely be a user in your system but it can be anything that interacts another object type.